Samuel L. Popkin

 Samuel L. Popkin (born June 9, 1942) is an American political scientist who teaches at the University of California, San Diego.
-Popkin has played a role in the development of rational choice theory within political science.
+Popkin has played a role in the development of rational choice models in political science.
 He is also noted for his work as a pollster.

 Early life

 Popkin was born on June 9, 1942.
 He received his Ph.D. from the Massachusetts Institute of Technology in 1969.